 Mexican: Jicama (a crisp and slightly sweet root vegetable) peeled, sliced and served on a salad with lime vinaigrette or chopped for a crunchy addition to salsas; and gazpacho (a cold tomato-based raw vegetable soup) made with spinach or cucumbers.

-Or, try these additional menu ideas for ethnic foods that add flavor, variety and nutrition:
+Or, try these additional menu ideas for global cuisine that add flavor, variety and nutrition:

 - Fruit chutney (Asian Indian)